 |24 Hour Extended Theft Class||$349||Register Now|

-(1) Except as otherwise specified in this section, "value" means the market value of the property at the time and place of the crime, or if such cannot be satisfactorily ascertained, the cost of replacement of the property within a reasonable time after the crime.
-If the victim is a merchant, as defined in section 400.2-104, and the property is a type that the merchant sells in the ordinary course of business, then the property shall be valued at the price that such merchant would normally sell such property;
+The value of property means its market value at the time and place of the crime.
+If this can't be determined, then it should be the cost of replacing the property within a reasonable time after the crime.
+If the victim is a merchant who sells the type of property in question, then it should be valued at the price the merchant would normally sell it.

-(3) When the value of property cannot be satisfactorily ascertained pursuant to the standards set forth in subdivisions (1) and (2) of this section, its value shall be deemed to be an amount less than five hundred dollars.
+If the value of property can't be determined using the standards in 1) and 2), then its value will be considered to be less than $500.

 A person commits the crime of stealing if he or she appropriates property or services of another with the purpose to deprive him or her thereof, either without his or her consent or by means of deceit or coercion.